 How does it work?

-Dr. Carlson graduated in August 2006 from The Healing Oasis Wellness Center.
-This is a 210 hour certification course that stresses proper adjustment technique and neurophysiology.
-He gained is second certification with the American Veterinary Chiropractic Association in 2007.
+Dr. Carlson graduated in August 2006 from The Healing Oasis Wellness Center’s 210-hour certification course.
+He gained a second certification with the American Veterinary Chiropractic Association in 2007.